vasconceloscezar/in8_shop_api/readme.md

 Each route is a file placed in the [routes](./src/main/routes/) folder.

 Routes are created using a Controller, that is generated trough [factories](./src/main/factories/).

+Data is where info related to external info is stored, we have a [protocols](./src/data/protocols/) to create contracts, and [usecases](./src/data/usecases/) to create our classes.

+In the Domain folder, we set our [models](./src/domain/models/), that are our responsability.

 # Vaga para Desenvolvedor Júnior